Pyramid-APAppProject/Ksenia-s-Game/README.md

 # Ksenia-s-Game
-Add the files to the assets.
+Add the pictures to the assets.
 Ensure they do not have png in the name.
-Add both Game Scene 2 (it is a final draft) code and Game View Controller Code in the appropriate folders in Xcode so that the game looks right.
+Add both Game Scene code and Game View Controller Code in the appropriate folders in Xcode so that the game looks right.
+Create another folder and name it "GameOverScene".
+Place the appropriate code there.